aljaar/sdk/supabase/FX.md

   declare
     transaction record;
   begin
-    select id, product_id into transaction from transactions where id = tx_id;
+    select id, product_id, status into transaction from transactions where id = tx_id limit 1;

     if not found then
       return false;